 How Should One Approach Daily Meditation Practice?

 What is meditation?
-In the Buddhist tradition, meditation is understood as the cultivation of mind, a process of working with our thoughts to develop focus and mindfulness.
-The aim is to realize the true nature of our mind.
-The mind is originally free from vexations and limitations.
-Yet, we are often conditioned by our thoughts and feelings, which in turn shape all of our experiences.
-Our thoughts are conditioned by the environment that pushes and pulls us a certain way.
+In the Buddhist tradition, meditation is understood as self-cultivation, a process of working with our mind and body to develop focus and clear perception.
+The aim for developing focus and clear perception is to realize our true nature and bring out our full potential in wisdom and compassion and share it with the world.
+Our true nature is intrinsically free from vexations and limitations.
+Yet, we are often conditioned by our thoughts and feelings, which in turn shape and limit our life.
+We're also pushed and pulled by the environment in different directions.
 So if the environment is favorable, we are happy; if it is adverse, we are stressed.
-In order to live happier, healthier, and transcend these conditioning, we have to cultivate the mind and see through the workings of our thoughts.
-We begin with quieting our thoughts by learning to focus and be mindfulness.
-Formal seated meditation, where we use a method such as mindfulness of the breath, provides the easiest way to do this.
+In order to live happier, healthier, and see through these conditioning, we have to engage in meditation practice.
+We begin by quieting our mind by using a method.
+With persistence, we learn to focus and unify our thoughts.
+With this, we are able to perceive the nature of mind.

 The best way to learn how to practice meditation is to take a formal class on meditation.
 We offer a meditation workshop every month.
 You can also show up 15 minutes earlier to any of the Monday night sittings and one of the instructors will show you the basics.